frc6357/robot_code_2018/CODING_RULES.md

 7. Use UTF-8 text file encoding.
 This can be configured in Eclipse in the Preferences/General/Workspace window under "Text file encoding".

+8. Use the proper, God's-intended coding style of putting brackets in vertical alignment when writing ifs, elses, methods, classes, etc.

 For javadoc documentation, every class will be preceded with a javadoc comment (/**) and be followed by a short description of the function of the class.
 When finished with your comment, it can be ended with "*/".
-Every method will have documentation according to the following format:
+For those interested, html commands like <p>text</p> is available Every method will have documentation according to the following format:
 /**
  * The first part of the comment will be a short description of the method's function